reasonml/reasonml.github.io/src/pages/community/blog.md

 **How does this affect existing projects**?

 - If you don't specify `"refmt": 3` in your `bsconfig.json`, nothing changes.
+(Update: bs-platform 2.1.0 now defaults to refmt 3.
+If you want to keep refmt 2, put `"refmt": 2`).
 - Your third-party dependencies can still stay at version 2, vice-versa.
 Things will work as intended.
 - Learning the new syntax?
 [Reason-tools](https://github.com/reasonml/reason-tools) now converts between syntaxes too!